 What about CVI?
 CVI can lead to all of the difficulties children with ADHD have.
 This does not mean that everyone with ADHD has CVI, but some will, and we think it is worth checking.
 Many of the suggestions for CVI, like reducing crowding and complexity, slowing things down, building memories and ensuring emotional and physical wellbeing, will help a person with ADHD behaviours caused by CVI.
 If the behaviours are not caused by CVI, the suggestions certainly won't harm, and could still help.
 If CVI is diagnosed, then, in terms of labels, the person arguably no longer has ADHD.
 They have CVI leading to ADHD like reactive behaviours.

 Auditory Processing Disorder (APD)

 Also sometimes called Central Auditory Processing Disorder (CAPD).

 APD is a controversial disorder, with little agreement of what it is.
 APD occurs where the hearing system is normal, but the processing of sounds is not typical.
 APD may cause many different difficulties, in some affecting speech development, and in turn, social relationships and learning as well.
 The difficulties are real, even if there is disagreement over what the label APD means.
 Because the definition, assessment and terminology have not been clearly agreed, this means that research on the subject has been limited, and at times challenged.

-Many children with CVI describe auditory processing difficulties similar to those described by people with APD (described in our page Cerebral Auditory Impairment).
+Many people with CVI describe auditory processing difficulties similar to those described by people with APD (described in our page Cerebral Auditory Impairment).
 It is possible that there may be a matching connection between the visual processing difficulties for those with CVI and the auditory processing difficulties associated with APD.